mpt-bootcamp/monitor/docs/LAB4.md

 > host.name: runner\<n\>.lab.mpt.local

-In additional to log aggregation analyze, you also use Kibana SIEM app to analyze host-related and network-related security events as part of proactive monitoring.
+In additional to log aggregation analyze, you also use Kibana SEIM app to analyze host-related and network-related security events as part of proactive monitoring.
 In **Lab1** you already installed Auditbeat and Packetbeat agents, to provide additional events collection.

 ![Kibana SEIM](images/kibana-seim-ex3a.png)